miskhill/Project3/client/README.md

 Gary told me to change this.
+And again.